drivechain-project/docs/bip2-blind-merged-mining.md

 * [3] http://www.truthcoin.info/blog/blind-merged-mining/#handling-reorganizations

 Note: The two chains (main, and side) cooperate to achieve this mutual goal.
 While the mainchain enforces the new rules described here, each sidechain enforces its own rules (not described here).
 However, we plan on each sidechain using two rules in particular: first, the sidechain [a] knows exactly where to look for these hashes (and, therefore, will always be able to find one unique has per mainchain block) and the sidechain also [b] accepts this hash as being equal to "a prevBlockHash which meets the [side]chain's difficulty target".
-Second, the sidechain [a] knows exactly where to look for the blockMod, and [b] requires the [mainchain-sourced] given blockMod to actually equal the [sidechain-sourced] modulus of their sidechain.
+Second, the sidechain [a] knows exactly where to look for the ~~blockMod~~prevBlockRef, and [b] requires the [mainchain-sourced] given ~~blockMod~~ prevBlockRef to actually equal the [sidechain-sourced] modulus of their sidechain.

+Simply put **the bribe** (specified below as OP\_CheckBribeVerify) **must be atomic**.
+The point of the ratchet is to construct a very tight connection between two things:

+1. The sidechain-block-generator "Simon" paying himself the side:block's side:tx-fees.
+2. "Simon" making a mainchain main:btc payment to a mainchain miner "Mary".

+These should be as atomic as possible -- either both succeed or both fail.
+But, without a ratchet-concept, there are many cases in which the second [bribe] succeeds but the first [side:tx-fees] fails.
+One such case is when a side:block contains unusually high side:tx-fees.
+In this case, there will be many candidate bribes submitted to Mary, but only one can be included in each main:block.
+Without "forward progress" incentive, Mary is likely to include one of these large bribes in the next main:block (and the main:block after that, and so on).

 ### New Validation Rules